Home » Ingredients » Vegetables

 • Salt and black pepper

-Oven Roasted Zucchini is my favorite way to cook a zucchini side dish because it allows me to thorough season the zucchini and cook it quickly under high heat in the oven in order to crisp the outside without over cooking the insides.
+Oven Roasted Zucchini Spears is my favorite way to cook a zucchini side dish because it allows me to thorough season the zucchini and cook it quickly under high heat in the oven in order to crisp the outside without over cooking the insides.

 Step 1: Prepare zucchini